magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 ### requestFunction

-Executes a Magic Function and returns the result.
+Executes a Function and returns the result.

 **Arguments:**

-- `fn` _(**required**, string)_: Magic Function to call, either in the form author.name@version or just author.name, in which case the latest version is used.
+- `fn` _(**required**, string)_: Function to call, either in the form author.name@version or just author.name, in which case the latest version is used.
 - `args` _(**required**, any)_: Arguments to pass to the called Function.
 - `options` _(object)_:
   - `maxCost` _(number, default 0.001)_: Maximum cost you're willing to pay for the Function call, which should be at least the Function's `minCost`.
 Cannot exceed $1.00.